-This initiates the competitors' Pre-Preparation Time.
-After being authorized to handle their rifles, competitors may set up their equipment, take their positions and do holding and aiming exercises.
-Safety flags may not be removed.

-YOUR PREPARATION PERIOD BEGINS NOW

-During the Preparation Period, competitors may remove safety flags, close rifle actions and dry fire.
-They may not load a cartridge in their rifle.

-After 3:00 minutes

-YOUR PREPARATION PERIOD HAS ENDED
+This initiates the competitors' Pre-

+FROM DOWNRANGEYOU MAY Preparation Time.
+After being

+authorized to handle their rifles,

+competitors may set up their

+YOUR PREPARATION PERIOD WILL BEGIN IN FIVE MINUTESequipment, take their positions and do holding and aiming exercises Safety flags may not be removed.After 5:00 minutes:YOUR PREPARATION PERIOD BEGINS NOWDuring the Preparation Period competitors may remove safe flags, close rifle actions and dry fil They may not load a cartridge in the rifle.After 3:00 minutesYOUR PREPARATION PERIOD HAS ENDED YOUR PREPARATION PERIOD BEGINS NOWDuring the Preparation Period competitors may remove safe flags, close rifle actions and dry fin They may not load a cartridge in the rifle.After 3:00 minutesYOUR PREPARATION PERIOD HAS ses.
+BEGINS NOW competitors may remove safe flags, close rifle actions and dry fin They may not load a cartridge in the rifle.
+After 3:00 minutes YOUR PREPARATION PERIOD HAS YOUR PREPARATION PERIOD HAS afety fire.
 THIS STAGE WILL BE 20 SHOTS (KNEELING/PRONE/STANDING) IN A TIME LIMIT OF (30/20/40) MINUTES.

-WITH ONE ROUND...LOAD...

-IS THE LINE READY?

-THE LINE IS READY

-If the line is not ready, command:

-THE LINE IS NOT READY

-After confirming that the line is ready, continue with:

-RESUMING COMMANDS...IS THE LINE READY?
-THE LINE IS READY

-START

-The time limit begins when the command START is given.
+WITH ONE ROUNDLOADIf the line is not ready, command:IS THE LINE READY?THE LINE IS NOT READYTHE LINE IS READYAfter confirming that the line is readcontinue with:RESUMING COMMANDSIS THELINE READY?THE LINEREADYREADY? ady, THE START The time limit begins when the command START is given. the